consistent-milk12/docs-md/generated_docs/anstyle_parse/index.md

 - `fn csi_dispatch(&mut self, _params: &Params, _intermediates: &[u8], _ignore: bool, _action: u8)`

   A final character has arrived for a CSI sequence

+  The `ignore` flag indicates that either more than two intermediates arrived or the number of parameters exceeded the maximum supported length, and subsequent characters were ignored.

 - `fn esc_dispatch(&mut self, _intermediates: &[u8], _ignore: bool, _byte: u8)`

   The final character of an escape sequence has arrived.

+  The `ignore` flag indicates that more than two intermediates arrived and subsequent characters were ignored.

 ## Type Aliases